 Contracted Out-of-State Goods and Services

 Goods or services purchased under contract from an out-of-state provider do not require additional out-of-state approvals.
-However, all other required processes and procedures specific to that good or service including those in D-205: Purchasing Thresholds must be applied unless the good or service is specifically exempted from the requirement.
+This includes contracted out-of-state training providers.
+However, all other required processes and procedures specific to that good or service must be applied.

 Noncontracted Out-of-State Goods or Services

-Purchase of any good or service from an out-of-state provider that that is normally purchased under a contract, but the out-of-state provider does not have a contract for that good or service with TWC-VR, requires consultation with the state office program specialist assigned to the specific good or service and VR Manager approval.
+Purchase of any good or service from an out-of-state provider that is normally purchased under a contract, but the out-of-state provider does not have a contract for that good or service with TWC-VR, requires consultation with the state office program specialist assigned to the specific good or service and VR Manager approval.

 Once approved, a contract exception must be completed.
 For information about the contract exception process, refer to D-210: Exceptions to Contracted Fees and MAPS Fees.
 Purchases of any other non-contracted goods or services from an out-of-state provider that are not specifically referenced in this section requires VR Manager approval prior to purchase.